 The most popular tours to Fontainebleau combine the Château de Fontainebleau and the Château de Vaux-le-Vicomte on a full-day trip.
 Château de Vaux-le-Vicomte is another beautiful castle near Paris worth visiting.

-So there you have it, our selection of best day trips from Paris.
-Which Paris day trips would you like to take during your next visit to Paris?
+So there you have it, our selection of the best day trips from Paris by train and by car.
+Which Paris day trips would you like to take during your next holiday to Paris?

 Pin it now & read it later